EndPointCorp/end-point-blog/2023/01/kubernetes-envvar-configmaps-secrets.md

 There are 3 ways to set environment variables for the container in the Kubernetes Pod: hard-coding, ConfigMaps, and Secrets, each with its own use case.

 For those who are taking the Certified Kubernetes Administrator exam, you need to know all of these by heart.
 These skills fall under the domain of workloads and scheduling, which is 15% of the exam.

-Let's go over how to create the environment variables based on these methods.
+Let's go over how to create environment variables based on these methods.

 ### Hard-coding

 This is the method that enables us to define the environment variables in the `containers` section of the Pod manifest.
 When using this method the environment variables will be visible when we describe the Pod.
 The following is an example of defining the environment variables `PET01=cat` and `PET02=dog` in an nginx container.

 As with most Kubernetes resources, there are 2 ways of creating Pods.
 You can use either one of them.
 The first way is the imperative way, using the kubectl CLI.
 This is the preferred method for the CKA exam because it is convenient, fast, and saves time.
-The second way is the declarative way.
-Which requires you to build the YAML file and apply it.
+The second way is the declarative way which requires you to build the YAML file and apply it.

 #### The imperative